 Digital Object Identifier (DOI)

 Liu, Yuan; Wu, Dongying; Song, Fanglong; Zhu, Chenlei; Hui, Yujian; Zhu, Qingcheng; Wu, Jie; Fan, Weimin; and Hu, Jun, "Activation Of Î±7 Nicotinic Acetylcholine Receptors Prevents Monosodium Iodoacetate-Induced Osteoarthritis In Rats" (2015).
-Neurobiology.
+Translational Neuroscience.
 403.